cisagov/trustymail/README.md

 * `MX Record` - If an MX record was found that contains at least a single mail server.
 * `Mail Servers` - The list of hosts found in the MX record.
+* `Mail Server Ports Tested` - A list of the ports tested for SMTP and STARTTLS support.
-* `Sends Mail` - If the mail servers are actually SMTP servers.
+* `Mail Server Is Listening` - If the mail servers are actually listening on the tested ports.
+* `Mail Server Supports SMTP` - If the mail servers support SMTP.
-* `Supports STARTTLS` - If the mail servers support STARTTLS.
+* `Mail Server Supports STARTTLS` - If the mail servers support STARTTLS.

 #### SPF
 * `SPF Record` - Whether or not a SPF record was found.